godiard/pack_act/README.md

 ```
 python pack_act.py ./sugarlabs-calculate
 ```
+If needed, the sources file will be downloaded, and saved with the name needed by the distribution.

 When finish, a directory sugar-calculate-activity will be created and all the files needed to create the debian package are created.